barryvan/discal/readme.md

 Set it up on a tablet attached to your meeting room doors, and you'll never again have arguments about who booked what and when.

+## Try it out

+Header over to https://barryvan.github.io/discal/ to give it a shot!
+Note that, as per the note below, your ICS files will need to be available via CORS.

 ## Basic setup

 Discal must be served over HTTPS if you want it to be resilient in the face